dirkbo/cs_python/README.md

 ### CRYPTSHARE_CORS_ORIGIN"
 Default Value is "https://localhost".
 When configured, the origin will be used as default CORS origin.

+## Extra Environment variables
+Only required for sending Password SMS using ttwilion with the `--sms_recipient` option of the shell example.

 ### TWILIO_ACCOUNT_SID
 Optional, Passwords can't be sent by sms if not configured.